Skatterbrainz/Chocolatey/FudgePop/ControlFileSyntax.md

 (boy, that sounds impressive)

-**Ccontrol**
+**Control**

-* provides global settings for all devices and all operations included with FudgePop
+* Description: provides global settings for all devices and all operations included with FudgePop
 * Required:
   * enabled="true" or "false" ("false" disables FudgePop)